 Just being at a trade show will get you a certain amount of traffic, but in order to actually grab the attention of potential customers, you’ll need to take some steps to stand out from the crowd.
 Besides simply ensuring that you’re visible with a large banner for your booth, bold print, and engaging color schemes, you’ll need to make sure that your space has an overall well put together and well-designed look.
 That means grabbing your materials and setting up your booth elsewhere several days or weeks before the show for the purpose of making sure that everything is properly organized and looks professional.

 The Trick To Brochures, Pens, and Business Cards

 Your brochure is something to use when talking to people at your booth.
 Most customers probably won’t bother picking up and excitedly flipping through it later at home.
 Ideally, the person you’re talking to will be dazzled by your brilliant business acumen, incredible product, and stunning good looks, but if that isn’t the case you’ll want to have a way to remind them of your existence a few weeks or months down the road.

 When someone comes up and begins engaging you in conversation they’ll typically grab a business card, just to be polite.
 This marks the end of their voluntary involvement in your marketing process.
 Getting the brochure and your imprinted pen into their hands is your job.

-Alice Jenkins is a writer, graphic designer and marketer.
-When Alice isn’t trying to figure out whole stole her favorite red pen, she writes about web design, small business branding and marketing trends.
+Alice Jenkins is a writer, graphic designer, and marketer.
+When Alice isn’t trying to figure out the whole stole her favorite red pen, she writes about web design, small business branding, and marketing trends.
 Alice writes for PensXpress, a business that specializes in custom imprinted pens.